USA Banner

 FTA is focused on the health of the American bus manufacturing industry.
 More than 1,000 private companies supply this sector, providing everything from parts to systems to entire vehicles.

-Despite a historic level of federal investment, transit-related businesses – and, especially, vehicle manufacturers – are facing significant challenges that were amplified by the pandemic.
+Despite a historic level of federal investment, transit-related businesses – and, especially, vehicle manufacturers – are facing significant challenges.

 For companies that manufacture buses, high levels of customization, inflated component costs, and long procurement and payment timelines are impacting their financial health.